-- a) "U" - Every FAI member National Airsports Control (NAC) shall notify the organisers of a World Championships, not less than two months before it is due to start, of the number of competing pilots to be entered from their countries up to a maximum of twelve (12).
+- a) "U" - i) Every NAC shall notify the Organiser of a World Championships, not less than two months before it is due to start, of the number of competing pilots to be entered from their countries up to a maximum of twelve (12).
 Of these pilots, no more than eight (8) may be of the same gender.
-If the resulting total number exceeds eighty (80) competitors, the organisers shall have the right, without reference to CIVA, to reduce the maximum number of pilots per country down to a minimum of eight (8), and in this event shall at once notify NACs accordingly.
-NACs must also at this time indicate the number of pilots they wish to enter for Programme 5.
+If the resulting total number exceeds eighty (80) competitors, the Organiser shall have the right, without reference to CIVA, to reduce the maximum number of pilots per country down to a minimum of eight (8), and in this event shall at once notify NACs accordingly.

-- ii) Solo male or female entries are allowed and will be accepted from NACs unable to send the minimum number of 3 competitors required for the team competition in the men's and women's divisions. - iii) In the event that fewer than 3 teams comprised of 3 or more male or female pilots, the number of pilots required to constitute a team will be reduced to 2.
-The requirements of paragraph 1.2.3.1 still apply. - iv) No later than at registration, NACs shall advise the Organiser of the names of those pilots competing in Programmes 1 to 4 who should also be considered for entry into Programme 5. - v) In addition to those pilots notified above, each NAC may nominate one additional pilot to compete in Programme 5 only.
+- ii) Solo male or female entries are allowed and will be accepted from NACs unable to send the minimum number of 3 competitors required for the team competition in the men's and women's divisions. - iii) In the event that fewer than 3 teams comprised of 3 or more male or female pilots compete, the number of pilots required to constitute a team will be reduced to 2.
+The requirements of paragraph 1.2.5.1 still apply. - iv) No later than at registration, NACs shall advise the Organiser of the names of those pilots competing in Programmes 1 to 4 who should also be considered for entry into Programme 5. - v) In addition to those pilots notified above, each NAC may nominate one additional pilot to compete in Programme 5 only.
 Any pilot thus nominated must have gained a medal in a previous FAI First Category Unlimited Power Aerobatic contest in the previous 5 years.
 The deadlines for notification of entry and fee payment for this additional pilot, plus the amount of the entry fee, will be as for the others, but the pilot will not be required to arrive at the contest site until, at latest, the day before Programme 5 is scheduled to be flown.
-No training flights will be allowed for Programme 5 after the contest has started. - vi) After the normal entry closing date, the Organiser shall notify the names and countries of these additional pilots to the President of the International Jury.
+No training flights will be allowed for Programme 5 after the contest has started. - vi) After the normal entry closing date, the Organiser shall provide the names and countries of these additional pilots to the President of the International Jury.
 The qualification of these pilots to fly this Freestyle programme will be subject to review by the International Jury.
 If a pilot is rejected, notification will be sent to the relevant NAC at least two weeks before the start of the Championships.